sayoojt/strapi-provider-upload-s3-saycustom/README.md

 ```

 Few tips to note when you are implementing this,
-- Bucket has to be public.
+- Bucket has to be public, if dont want the bucket to be public create custom controller to access the image via URL and add the code.
+Refer asset.js file in repo for details.
 - Added bucket policy to not to make it directly accessible, added AWS OAI policy.
 ```
 {